Search to Redact

 Find and redact specific text across all your emails and documents.

-Last updated About 3 hours ago
+Last updated 14 days ago

 This article explains how to use the Search to Redact feature to systematically find sensitive information and redact all occurrences at once.